ATTORNEY HELPING CLIENTS SEAL AND EXPUNGE CRIMINAL RECORDS

 WHICH RECORDS CAN BE EXPUNGED?

-Unfortunately for many people in the Fairfax area, the state of Virginia does not expunge or seal criminal conviction records, with one narrow exception: A conviction can be expunged when someone receives an absolute pardon for a crime that he or she did not commit.
+Unfortunately for many people in the Manassas area, the state of Virginia does not expunge or seal criminal conviction records, with one narrow exception: A conviction can be expunged when someone receives an absolute pardon for a crime that he or she did not commit.

 However, if you were placed under arrest but never subsequently charged with a crime, or if you were charged with a crime but you were not convicted, the record of that arrest or criminal charge is not automatically expunged in Virginia, but the record may qualify for expungement.